franelj/simplecount/README.md

 # simplecount
-First java project for school
+First java project for school : creating a scientific calculator.